When Robotics Meets Wireless Communications: An Introductory Tutorial: Discussion and Concluding Thoughts

-\begin{IEEEbiography}{Daniel Bonilla Licea} received his M.Sc. degree in 2011 from the Centro de Investigaci\'on y Estudios Avanzados (CINVESTAV), Mexico City.
+\begin{IEEEbiography}[{ }]{Daniel Bonilla Licea} received his M.Sc. degree in 2011 from the Centro de Investigaci\'on y Estudios Avanzados (CINVESTAV), Mexico City.
 From May 2011 until June 2012, he worked as an intern in the signal processing team of Intel Labs in Guadalajara, Mexico.
-He received his PhD degree in 2016 from the University of Leeds, U.K. In 2016 he was invited for a short research visit at the Centre de Recherche en Automatique de Nancy (CRAN), France.
-In 2017 he collaborated in a research project with the Centro de Investigaci\'on en Computacion (CIC) in Mexico.
-From 2017 to 2020 he held a postdoctoral position at the International University of Rabat, Morocco.
-Currently he holds a postdoctoral position at the Czech Technical University in Prague, Czech Republic.
-His research interests are signal processing, and communications-aware robotics. \end{IEEEbiography}
+He received his PhD degree in 2016 from the University of Leeds, U.K. In 2016, he was invited for a short research visit at the Centre de Recherche en Automatique de Nancy (CRAN), France.
+In 2017, he collaborated in a research project with the Centro de Investigaci\'on en Computacion (CIC) in Mexico.
+From 2017 to 2020, he held a postdoctoral position at the International University of Rabat, Morocco.
+From 2020 to 2023, he held a full-time a postdoctoral position at the Czech Technical University in Prague, Czech Republic.
+Currently he is a full-time assistant professor at the Mohammed VI Polytechnic University, Morocco, and a part-time senior researcher at Czech Technical University in Prague, Czech Republic.
+His main research interests are signal processing and communications-aware robotics. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mounir Ghogho } Mounir Ghogho (F’18) has received the PhD degree in 1997 from the National Polytechnic Institute of Toulouse (France).
+He was an EPSRC Research Fellow with the University of Strathclyde (Scotland) from Sept 1997 to Nov 2001.
+In Dec 2001, he joined the University of Leeds (England), where he was promoted to full Professor in 2008.
+While still affiliated with the University of Leeds, in 2010 he joined the International University of Rabat (UIR) where he is currently Dean of the College of Doctoral Studies and Director of TICLab (ICT Research Lab).
+He is a Fellow of IEEE and AAIA (Asia-Pacific AI Association), a recipient of the 2013 IBM Faculty Award, and a recipient of the 2000 UK Royal Academy of Engineering Research Fellowship.
+His research interests are in Machine Learning, Signal Processing and Wireless Communication.
+He has coordinated around 20 research projects and supervised over 50 PhD students in the UK and Morocco.
+He has served as Associate Editor of many journals including the IEEE Signal Processing Magazine and the IEEE Transactions on Signal Processing.
+He has also been a member of The Signal Processing Theory and Methods (SPTM) and The Sensor Array and Multichannel (SAM) technical committees of the IEEE Signal Processing Society.
+He has chaired many international conferences and workshops including the IEEE 11th Workshop on Signal Processing for Advanced Wireless Communication (SPAWC 2010) and the 21st European Signal Processing Conference (EUSIPCO 2013). \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Martin Saska} received his Ph.D. degree at University of Wuerzburg, Germany, within PhD program of Elite Network of Bavaria.
+He founded and heads the Multi-robot Systems lab (http://mrs.felk.cvut.cz/) at Czech Technical University in Prague with more than 40 researchers.
+He was a visiting scholar at University of Illinois at Urbana-Champaign and at University of Pennsylvania, USA.
+He is co-author of >200 publications in conferences and impacted journals, including IJRR, AURO, JFR, ASC, EJC, with >6800 citations indexed by Scholar and H-index 45.
+His team won multiple robotic challenges in MBZIRC 2017, MBZIRC 2020 and DARPA SubT competitions (http://mrs.felk.cvut.cz/projects/mbzirc, http://mrs.felk.cvut.cz/mbzirc2020, http://mrs.felk.cvut.cz/projects/darpa). \end{IEEEbiography}